openshift/lvm-operator/CONTRIBUTING.md

 ## Developer Environment Installation

+### Installing `pre-commit`

+For our local development, we supply a `pre-commit` configuration that can be used to verify common issues before submitting them to a pipeline (which is a common prerogative called shift-left).
+You can follow the installation instructions at https://pre-commit.com/#installation. pre-commit hooks contain all important verifications that are also checked by our pipelines, and you will be able to easily use a commit hook that way.

+After installing `pre-commit`, navigate to the repository root and run `pre-commit install`.
+Now, whenever you commit, all pre-commit checks will be executed for you.
+Also, you can run `pre-commit run` to run the check with all currently staged files.

 ### Cluster builds
 In order to build on the cluster you need to first have your kubeconfig configured.
 Once configured you can run the following steps to build on the cluster: